Homeowner content is free. We may earn a commission when you click links through our site. Advertiser Disclosure

 They cost $3/month per unit, which doesn’t sound much, but adds up big in the end.
 For instance, if you get two, you’ll pay $6/month above your existing rental lease.

-So, is it worth paying for that, or are you better off getting a third-party WiFi extender or mesh WiFi system for your Spectrum connection?
+So, is it worth paying for that, or are you better off getting a third-party WiFi extender or mesh WiFi system for your Spectrum Internet connection?
 Read on to find out.

 Spectrum WiFi Pods Specs